git/git.github.io/rev_news/drafts/edition-69.md

   for Zsh and Bash.
   It's a sister project of the [Oh My Zsh gitfast plugin](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/gitfast).
 * [git-crecord](https://github.com/andrewshadura/git-crecord)
-  is a Git subcommand (written in Python), which allows users to interactively select changes to commit or stage using a ncurses-based text user interface.
+  is a `git` subcommand (written in Python), which allows users to interactively select changes to commit or stage using a ncurses-based text user interface.

 * [ForgeFed](https://notabug.org/peers/forgefed) - Federation Protocol for Forge Services.